National Policy Framework

 Regional Resource Recovery Boost Fund (RRBF)

 Capital funding for regional and remote councils to establish resource recovery infrastructure including composting facilities.
-Active rounds — check current status.
+Both current rounds closed February 2026.
+Monitor for the next round announcement — historically 12–18 month intervals between rounds.

 View fund details →